Efficient Deep Learning with Decorrelated Backpropagation: Methods

-Second, applying the decorrelation learning rule can become costly when averaging over input samples in Eq.~\ref{eq:decorrule} in case of convolutional layers.
+\paragraph{Subsampling during covariance estimation} Second, applying the decorrelation learning rule can become costly when averaging over input samples in Eq.~\ref{eq:decorrule} in case of convolutional layers.
 This is due to the need to compute an outer product $\vb{X} \vb{X}^\top$ with $\vb{X} \in \mathbb{R}^{D \times p}$ the input to a layer, where $p$ is the product of the number of batch elements times the number of patches.
 We found empirically that updates of $\vb{R}$ need not use the entire mini-batch to learn the correlational structure of the data.
-Sampling just 10\% of the samples in each batch yields almost identical performance while significantly reducing the computational overhead of computing $\vb{R}$'s updates.
+Sampling just 10\% of the samples in each batch yields almost identical performance while significantly reducing the computational overhead of computing $\vb{R}$'s updates, as shown in Appendix~\ref{sec:sampling}.

-Third, another optimization that decreases the computational overhead of the decorrelating transform is to combine the matrices $\vb{W}$ and $\vb{R}$ into a condensed matrix $\vb{A} = \vb{W}\vb{R}$ prior to multiplying by the correlated input $\vb{z}$.
+\paragraph{Efficient matrix products} A final optimization that decreases the computational overhead of the decorrelating transform is to combine the matrices $\vb{W}$ and $\vb{R}$ into a condensed matrix $\vb{A} = \vb{W}\vb{R}$ prior to multiplying by the correlated input $\vb{z}$.
 The dimensionality of $\vb{z}$ is much larger than that of $\vb{W}$ due to the batch dimension, and thus we replace an expensive multiplication $\vb{W}(\vb{R}\vb{z})$ by a cheaper multiplication $(\vb{W}\vb{R})\vb{z}$, significantly reducing the time required for performing a forward pass.
 As an additional benefit, when training is complete, we only need to store the $\vb{A}$ matrices.